LLM-wrapper: Black-Box Semantic-Aware Adaptation of Vision-Language Models for Referring Expression Comprehension: Introduction

 \section{Introduction}

-Vision Language Models (VLMs), a class of foundation models~\cite{bommasani2021opportunities}, trained on large-scale and diverse tasks and datasets \citep{Florence-2,liu2023llava,wang2023cogvlm,lu2023lyrics,chen2023shikra}, have shown remarkable abilities to solve various open-vocabulary tasks, e.g., image captioning \cite{Florence-2, BLIP-2}, VQA \cite{flamingo,liu2023llava,BLIP-2} or text-image retrieval \cite{radford2021clip,SigLIP,BLIP-2}.
-Recent efforts have also been made, with success, to solve object localization problems, including object detection \citep{GDINO,Florence-2,YOLO-World,ONE-PEACE,UNINEXT,APE} and semantic segmentation \cite{CLIPSelf,MaskCLIP,Florence-2}.
-In this work, we focus on the challenging open-vocabulary detection task of Referring Expression Comprehension (REC)~\citep{mao2016refcocog}, which consists in localizing in an image the object described by a complex textual query, therefore requiring both spatial and semantic reasoning.
-Recent VLMs \cite{GDINO, GDINO_1_5} can detect most of the objects mentioned in the REC query, providing for each of them a rather reliable tight box and label.
-However, the REC task requires finding \emph{only} the described object and models \cite{GDINO, MDETR,FIBER,GLIP} typically fail to understand the complex descriptions specifying relations between objects, attributes or negations \cite{D3, OVDEval}.
+Vision Language Models (VLMs), a class of foundation models~\citep{bommasani2021opportunities}, trained on large-scale and diverse tasks and datasets, have shown remarkable abilities to solve various open-vocabulary tasks, as image captioning \citep{Florence-2, BLIP-2}, visual question answering \citep{flamingo,liu2023llava,BLIP-2}, text-image retrieval \citep{radford2021clip,SigLIP,BLIP-2}, object detection \citep{GDINO,Florence-2,Cheng_2024_CVPR}, or semantic segmentation \citep{MaskCLIP,Florence-2}.
+Recent VLMs show promising zero-shot generalization abilities to new tasks and data domains \citep{wei2022emergent,flamingo}.
+However, there is still a significant performance gap between zero-shot VLMs and those that have been specifically trained or adapted for a particular task and data domain.
+This work focuses on the challenging open-vocabulary detection task of Referring Expression Comprehension (REC) \citep{mao2016refcocog}, which involves localizing an object in an image based on a complex textual query, requiring both spatial and semantic reasoning.
+While zero-shot VLMs can typically detect most objects mentioned in the query with reasonably accurate bounding boxes and labels, they struggle to identify \emph{only} the described object.
+Moreover, VLMs often have difficulty understanding complex descriptions that involve relations between objects, attributes, or negations \citep{D3, OVDEval}.

-To reach competitive results, VLMs can be fine-tuned \cite{liu2023llava, Florence-2} on the chosen downstream tasks or datasets, with a specific and well-designed training strategy, as illustrated in \cref{fig:archi} (left).
-However, fine-tuning VLMs comes with strong limitations.
-First, it requires `white-box' access to the model's architecture and weights to perform back-propagation.
-This is problematic as more VLMs, like Grounding-DINO 1.5~\cite{GDINO_1_5}, are released under API with proprietary licenses.
-Second, it requires expertise to design the fine-tuning objectives and optimize the hyper-parameters which are specific to each VLM and downstream task.
-Finally, APIs exist to fine-tune proprietary models, e.g., \citep{openaiFT}, but are limited to predefined scopes and require sharing data to external private company---which raises legal and privacy concerns.
+To improve performance, VLMs are typically fine-tuned on the specific REC task and corresponding datasets.
+This fine-tuning is usually done in a \emph{`white-box'} manner, with full access to the model's architecture and weights for back-propagation.
+However, this process requires expertise to design fine-tuning objectives and optimize hyper-parameters, specific to each VLM and downstream task.
+Moreover, white-box fine-tuning is not always feasible.
+Some models are closed-source, either because they are proprietary and released behind APIs \citep{GDINO_1_5}, or because they are trained on private data, making their weights and gradients inaccessible.
+While companies may provide APIs for adapting proprietary models, e.g., \citep{openaiFT}, these solutions are limited to predefined scopes and require sharing data with external private companies, raising legal and privacy concerns.